simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 ![Soil fertility](soil-fertility.png)

-The overall efficiency of a Section is multiplied by the fertility value of its planet.
-Neutral fertility (i.e. no yellow bit) indicates a multiplier of 1.0.
+Neutral fertility (i.e. no yellow) indicates a modifier of +0%.
+Poor fertility (yellow left of the center) is a negative modifier, while high fertility (yellow right of the center) is a positive modifier.
+The further the yellow bar reaches respectively, the bigger its impact, with a maximum range of roughly -33% to +33%.

 ### CoGC programs

-The [Chamber of Global Commerce](../../tutorials/planetary-projects#chamber-of-global-commerce-cogc), if existant on a planet and active, can provide a temporary bonus to productivity.
+The [Chamber of Global Commerce](../../tutorials/planetary-projects#chamber-of-global-commerce-cogc), if existent on a planet and active, can provide a temporary bonus to productivity.
 As is the case with experts, the respective percentage is simply added on top.
 For example, the CoGC program _Education Events: Pioneers_ provdes a 10 % bonus to all pioneer-operated buildings as long as it is active, and the program _Advertising Campaign: Agriculture_ grants a 25 % bonus to all facilities in the agriculture sector.

 ## About this page